hannuuuus/adl_german_news/README.md

 # adl_german_news
-This repository contains my Applied Deep Learning Project that collects data from German speaking news outlets
+This repository contains my Applied Deep Learning Project that collects data from German speaking news outlets Please find detailed information in the file assignment2.pdf.

-(forgive me for the naming, I did not think it through and dont want to change all paths in the code) The structure of this repository is as follows:
+The structure of this repository is as follows:

 the files in crawler and data:
 - create.csv is to turn the scraped json into csv
 - german_fake_news_data.csv is the finished product, the dataset
-- requirements.txt are the dependencies
+- requirements.txt are the dependencies\
 the other 2 files are for the scrapy project, that are automatically created

-- \crawler and data\news_crawler: contains all code for the webcrawlers In the folder spiders there are spiders for the certain news outlets.
-Some of them crawl but don't scrape.
-I think this is due to the robots.txt file, that the crawler obeys.
+-  crawler and data\data\scrapy_raw_data\
+Contains the raw json and html files that the scrapers produce.
+Divided by news outlet.
 As of the beginning of December 2024 all crawlers work on the websites.

+- \crawler and data\data\scrapy_csv_xlsx_data\
+The csv and xlsx of these json files.
+I labelled these files this way manually.

-- \crawler and data\data\all\
+- \crawler and data\data\data_ready_for_analysis\
-This is where the html and json the webscrapers produce, are saved.
+The csv divided on whether they are labelled and news outlet.
+This structure made it easy to load them into the data analysis pipelines.

-- \crawler and data\clean_data\
+- \crawler and data\data\fully_labelled_data\
-This is where I saved these raw data files as csv. and further as .xlsx (as i read through the news in this format, it is easier for me to just add columns and mark each news article like that)
+The two final files where all data is labelled (manually and not).

-- in src\preprocess data:
+in src\preprocess data:

 - pipelines_eda: are data analysis for each csv of manually labelled data
-- labelling_approaches: is where you can find what I tried to automatically label the rest of the data
+- labelling_approaches: is where you can find what I tried to automatically label the rest of the data.
+The final approach I used is multiclass_labelling.py
-- fully_labelled_data: is where I saved the manually labelled data file and the automatically labelled one
-- data_ready_for_analysis: is where i stored the csv that are divided by unlabelled/labelled and per news outlet
 - adl_algorithm: is where I tried a simple DL algorithm on my data to show how to work with it

 Now to the data itself: